Volvo V90 Recharge T6 hybrid reliability & safety rating

 It can also assist with rapid evasive moves at speeds between 31 and 62mph by braking the inner wheels and reinforcing your steering inputs if it detects you’re rapidly trying to avoid a hazard.
 Elsewhere, there’s Volvo’s Run-Off Road protection system.
 This detects if the car has left the road uncontrollably and prepares the vehicle for impact by tightening the seatbelts as much as possible.

-The Pilot Assist semi-autonomous driving aid is standard – such a feature is left on the options list on many of the Volvo’s rivals.
+The Pilot Assist semi-autonomous driving aid is standard – such a feature is often left on the options list for the Volvo’s rivals.
 When the Pilot Assist feature isn’t enabled, lane-keeping assistance and a driver attention alert system take its place.

 In This Review